PointSCNet: Point Cloud Structure and Correlation Learning Based on Space Filling Curve-Guided Sampling: Related Work

-The research of PointNet~\cite{qi2017pointnet} is the breakthrough work for a deep learning-based direct point cloud processing method.
-Its groundbreaking proposal of a max-pooling symmetric function solves the problem of disordered point clouds.
+The research of PointNet~\cite{qi2017pointnet} is the breakthrough work for deep learning based directly point clouds processing method.
+Its groundbreaking proposal of max-pooling symmetric function solves the problem of disordered point clouds.
 The MLP layer extracts the features and uses the maximum pooling aggregation to obtain the global features of the point clouds.
-Then, the PointNet++~\cite{qi2017pointnet++} proposed a multi-layer sampling and grouping method to improve the PointNet.
-Much research on point cloud processing~\cite{sun2019srinet,joseph2019momen,achlioptas2018learning, lin2019justlookup,zhang2020pointwise} later followed the idea of point-wise and hierarchical point feature extraction.
-However, the feature extraction in PointNet ignores geometrical structure information and the potential relationship between the local regions.
-Therefore, in this paper, the points are embedded based on the idea of PointNet++ first, and a space-filling curve-guided downsampling method and an information fusion method are proposed to learn the structure and correlation information of the point cloud.
+Then, the PointNet++~\cite{qi2017pointnet++} proposed a multi-layer sampling\&grouping method to improve the PointNet.
+A lot of later researches on point cloud processing~\cite{sun2019srinet,joseph2019momen,achlioptas2018learning, lin2019justlookup,zhang2020pointwise} followed the idea of point-wise and hierarchical point feature extraction.
+However, the feature extraction in the PointNet ignores geometrical structure information and the potential relationship between the local regions.
+Therefore, in this paper, the point are embedded based on the idea of PointNet++ at first, and a space filling curve guided downsampling method and a information fusion method are proposed to learn the structure and correlation information of the point cloud.

-\subsection{Point Cloud Structure Reasoning}
+\subsection{Point cloud structure reasoning}

-As an extension of point-wise feature learning, various methods have been proposed to reason the structure of points.
+As an extension of point-wise feature leanring, various methods have been proposed to reason the structure of points.
 The DGCNN~\cite{wang2019dynamic} captures the features between point neighborhoods through graph convolution.
 The network extracts point cloud structure information by capturing the topological relationship between points.
 MortonNet~\cite{thabet2019mortonnet} proposed an unsupervised way to learn the local structure of point clouds.
 In PCT~\cite{guo2021pct}, the KNN method is adopted to extract the features between the point fields.
 The SRN ~\cite{duan2019structural} uses a concatenation for structural features and position coding between local sub-clouds, and the multi-scale features extracted by the method are used for point cloud processing, which improves the PointNet++~\cite{qi2017pointnet++}.
 However, these methods mainly pay attention to the relationship between local regions and ignore the relationship between the local region and the global shape.
 In this paper, a more effectively structure reasoning method is designed to capture the correlation between local regions and the shape structure.